Summary of Services

 Creating a Sense of Community for Parents and Educators

 Recognizing that information alone is not enough, FND works to create a support system that families can turn to for encouragement, understanding, and practical assistance.
-This sense of community is reinforced through targeted initiatives, like the Parents Offering Parent Information and Networking (POPIN) program, which serves families in St. Johns County and Northeast Florida.
+This sense of community is reinforced through targeted initiatives, like the Parents Offering Parents Information and Networking (POPIN) program, which serves families in St. Johns County and Northeast Florida.

 Offering Specialized Training for School Staff